See the Cast of Blue Crush, Then & Now - E! Online

 It's a cruel summer—except for the anniversary of Blue Crush's release.

 Since its release in 2002, earning $55 million at the box office to become one of the summer's sleeper hits, Blue Crush has remained a cult classic, thanks to its depiction of female friendships and a young woman trying to make her mark in a male-dominated sport.
 And there was even buzz in 2017 that a Blue Crush TV show was coming to NBC.
+Totally tubular.

 The film served as one of Bosworth and Rodriguez's first major roles and had a lasting impact on both stars.

-"For me," Bosworth said during the main trio's recent virtual catch-up, "Blue Crush is the one that everyone, and especially young girls, come up to me and say, 'You inspired me to do this!
+"For me," Bosworth said during the main trio's virtual catch-up last summer, "Blue Crush is the one that everyone, and especially young girls, come up to me and say, 'You inspired me to do this!
 You guys are all my heroes!'
 It's so incredible."

 So what have the stars of Blue Crush been up to since its release and who's down to return to the North Shore for a sequel?
 Find out...